 >For some years, starting with 1994, she played baritone saxophone with the internationally known Swedish tenor saxophone player Nisse Sandström's 10-piece band which played transcriptions of Miles Davis/Gil Evans tuba band music.
 Among many memorable concerts is one with Rolf Ericson on trumpet at the festival Jazz at Nyköpingshus 1995.

->One of Swedens best jazz singers, Peo Jönis, is the leader of a ladies big band, Satin Dolls, where Wennerström has played the baritone sax for several years and also does some arranging for the band.
-Satin Dolls is an entertainment band and has worked a lot in Swedish television.
+>One of Swedens best jazz singers, Peo Jönis, was until 2013 the leader of a ladies big band, Satin Dolls, where Wennerström played the baritone sax for several years and also did some arranging for the band.
+Satin Dolls was an entertainment band and worked a lot in Swedish television during the 90es.

 CECILIA WENNERSTRÖM QUARTET